Analysis of the Blade Element Momentum Theory: Analysis of Glauert's model and existence of solution

-As a consequence, Equation~\eqref{assum_correc_angle1} is satisfied. \end{proof} Unlike the simplified model, no condition on $\gamma_\l$ or $\mu_L^c(\gamma_\l)$ is assumed to get the previous result, but the alternative assumption~\eqref{zeroI+} is required.
+Unlike the simplified model, no condition on $\gamma_\l$ or $\mu_L^c(\gamma_\l)$ \rCCCom{is assumed in Corollary~\ref{cor:exist_corrected}} , but the alternative assumption $0\in I$ is required.
 This makes the corrected model much better posed than its simplified version.